oasisethdenver2019/Wel-Fair/README.md

 # Summary
 Wel-Fair is a Participation economy platform to empower underprivileged citizens to give back to their communities and get rewarded for their contributions.
-We aim to create hubs where these decentralized networks can come together for solidarity and support.
+We aim to create hubs where decentralized networks can come together for solidarity and support.

 ## References for details
 https://kauri.io/article/76125c8a2dd543eb8fa2076a46be56f3/wel-fair